mihay0113/layout_task-guideline/README.md

 - Follow [HTML, CSS styleguide](https://mate-academy.github.io/style-guides/htmlcss.html)
 - Make sure `docker` is online (you see the `docker` icon in tray on Windows or in toolbar on Mac)
 - Make sure the layout is correct.
 Run tests (`npm run css:test`).
 Your `http-server` which runs via `npm run start` must be online for tests.
-- If you don't see `reference` screenshots run `npm run css:reference` to update it.
 - Save the solution <br/>
    ```
    git add .